Elidor00/TransformersPaT/README.md

 For now the tasks available are only NER and PoS-tagging.
 Thanks to this [PR](https://github.com/huggingface/transformers/pull/6457) is now possible to add new type of tasks in ```tasks.py```.

+Update:
+- Create DEPREL-tagging and RELPOS tasks

+(RELPOS task is inspired by this [article](https://www.aclweb.org/anthology/2020.lrec-1.643/))

 ### Run